readbeyond/aeneas/README.md

 * Reporting the alignment score
 * Improving (removing?) dependency from `espeak`, `ffmpeg`, `ffprobe` executables
 * Multilevel sync map granularity (e.g., multilevel SMIL output)
-* Supporting input text encodings other than UTF-8
 * Better documentation
 * Testing other approaches, like HMM
 * Publishing the package on PyPI